Taschen Le Corbusier

 Building the future: The man with a modern mission

-Even in his unrealised projects, the architect Le Corbusier redefined modern living, synthesising expressionism, functionalism, and expansive urban thinking from early vernacular houses in Switzerland to civic buildings in India.
+Even in his unrealized projects, the architect Le Corbusier redefined modern living, synthesizing expressionism, functionalism, and expansive urban thinking from early vernacular houses in Switzerland to civic buildings in India.
 This book provides an introduction to his trailblazing ideas, writings, and buildings, which continue to resonate and influence until today.

 A hallmark throughout was his ability to combine functionalist aspirations with a strong sense of expressionism, as well as a broader and empathetic understanding of urban planning.
 He was a founding member of the Congrès international d’architecture moderne (CIAM), which championed “architecture as a social art.”

 This book presents some of Le Corbusier’s landmark projects to introduce an architect, thinker, and modern pioneer who, even in his unrealized projects, offered discussion and inspiration for generations to come.

 - Hardcover, 21 x 26 cm, 96 pages.

 - ISBN: 9783836560351.